 Throughout the year, students are offered weekly practice sessions in the form of multiple-choice quizzes, during which tutors provide detailed feedback on the quizzes, share memory techniques, offer study tips, and provide support in preparing for exams.
 All sessions are reviewed by the subject instructors to ensure they remain closely aligned with the requirements of the final exams.

-In addition, we are organizing a pre-semester workshop during the last two weeks of August.
-During these two weeks, we will cover the first-semester curriculum while providing as much guidance as possible on how to approach this challenging academic year.
+In addition, we are organizing a pre-school-year workshop during the last two weeks of August.
+During these two weeks, we’ll cover the first-semester curriculum while providing as much guidance as possible on how to approach this challenging academic year.

-We also offer practice tests and mock exams to help students prepare as effectively as possible through realistic practice, using questions that have been reviewed by professors.
+We also offer practice tests and mock exams to help students prepare as thoroughly as possible through realistic practice, using questions that have been reviewed by professors.

 What made you decide to join the organization?

-When I started my health studies, I had never heard of the tutoring program.
-Once I was in school, I quickly heard about the organization and the support it offers.
-So I went to a session and immediately saw all the benefits this organization could provide.
+When I started my health studies, I wasn’t familiar with tutoring.
+At the university, I quickly heard about the organization and the support it offers.
+So I went to a session and immediately saw all the benefits this organization could provide me.

-After passing the PACES entrance exam and starting my healthcare studies, I wanted to join the tutoring program to share my personal experience from my first year.
+After passing the PACES entrance exam and enrolling in a health sciences program, I wanted to join the tutoring program to share my personal experience from my first year.
 I wanted to help as many students as possible make progress so they could achieve their dreams.
 It felt natural to me to do everything I could to give back everything I received during my first year, because without the tutoring program, I would never have passed that exam.

 What does the association offer students?

-The TSN provides PACES students with meaningful academic support through practice sessions and Q&A sessions, as well as moral support through student-oriented activities.
-We also offer a mentoring program where second- and third-year students take first-year students under their wing to help guide them toward success.
+The TSN provides PACES students with genuine academic support through practice sessions and Q&A sessions, as well as moral support through the organization of student activities.
+We also have a mentoring program in which second- and third-year students take first-year students under their wing to guide them toward success.

-Our organization offers a wide range of educational and personal support services to help everyone prepare for and pass the entrance exams for the second year of health sciences programs.
+Our association offers a wide range of services, including both educational and personal support, to help everyone make progress toward passing the entrance exams for the second year of health studies.

 How do I sign up?